LoginRadius/engineering-portal/content/blog/setup-blog-in-minutes-with-jekyll/index.md

 - If you are not familiar with git or a person who is not a developer, setting up and customising jekyll may be a bit tough for you.
 You can look at wordpress or blogger, where all the things are get done using UI.

 - You don't know much about blogging and looking for a ready-made solution, jekyll may not be a right fit.
-It is always nice to have someone, hold your back.

 Lets get started with blogging using Jekyll & Github pages.
 Happy blogging!!